 Civil Service Hospital, Nepal

 Oncology is a newly expanding specialty in Nepal.
-The first national level comprehensive cancer hospital was built by the government in 1999.
-Since then few other private centers have come up.
-At present there are five cancer centers, five radiation units and medical college and health academies catering cancer care to the needy patients which is still not enough.
-In gynecologic oncology, there are about 15 trained gynecologic oncologists.
-To date, none of the universities or academies have formal courses in gynecologic oncology.
-Considering the volume of gynecological cancers, particularly cervical cancer, Nepal would benefit from improved infrastructure, more training in human resources, applicable cervical cancer screening programs and serious thought on a vaccination program.
+Since the establishment of the government’s first comprehensive national cancer hospital in 1999 few private comprehensive cancer centers have come up.
+At present about ten cancer centers, few university hospitals and health academies cater cancer care to the needy patients, which is far from adequate.
+In gynecologic oncology, there are about 30 trained gynecologic oncologists.
+Considering the volume of gynecological cancers, particularly cervical cancer, Nepal would benefit from improved infrastructure, more training in human resources, escalation of cervical cancer screening programs and implementation of effective preventive programs like vaccination.

 Local Supervisors